warren-bank/fork-Xanado/README.md

 If you do create a translation, please feel free to issue a pull request to get it into the source code.

+# Security
+The assumption is that you will be running the game on a private server with a limited, trustworthy audience.
+As such the security options are minimal; access to the game play is not protected.
+There is an option to apply basic authentication to the games management interface that will prevent unauthorized deletion or creation of games - see the example config.json for more.

 ## IMPORTANT NOTICES:

 [SCRABBLE®](http://www.scrabble.com/) is a registered trademark.
 All